tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 #### Moving the player
 This part will be very easy since the only thing we have to do is **set the right position** to the player when they exit the 2D level.

 How to get the position?
-That is simple, the `CameraTarget` node (the white box) already moves in a way that it is in the same place as the 2D player.
+That is simple, the `CameraTarget` node (the white box) already has the same position as the 2D player.
 We can simply set the 3D player position to the same position as the `CameraTarget`.

 ```GDScript
 func _exit2D(success : bool) -> void: